DDPSE/DDPSE.github.io/index.md

 ## Highlights

 {% capture text %}
-By integrating statistics, machine learning, and operations research with chemical engineering principles, we create next-generation decision-making frameworks that enable the discovery of nontrivial, high-impact solutions —solutions that were previously unattainable.
-By leveraging diverse data sources, we can now learn from complex patterns while incorporating constraints from first-principles, sustainability and economic considerations.
-Our hybrid process-informed machine learning approaches have contributed to advancements in carbon capture system design, resilient power grid operations, plastics recycling technologies, and bioprocess optimization.
+By integrating data-analytics, machine learning, and operations research with chemical engineering principles, we create next-generation decision-making frameworks that enable the discovery of nontrivial, high-impact solutions —solutions that were previously unattainable.
+By leveraging diverse data sources and multifidelity simulations, we can now learn correlations and patterns that become objectives and constraints for the optimization of economical and sustainable process systems.

 {%
   include button.html